vorpalnet/blade/docs/README.md

 `class="slide on"`; every other is `class="slide"`. **The slide counter is computed at runtime**, so slides can be added or removed with nothing else to update.

-Decks live beside the application they describe — `services/webrtc/deck.html` — so a deck versions with its code and staleness is a comparison against the README next to it.
+Decks live beside the application they describe and are named for the app itself, `<project>.html` — e.g. `services/webrtc/webrtc.html` — so a deck versions with its code and staleness is a comparison against the README next to it.

 ## Writing the slides